 Eligibility Requirements

-• Job Offer: Applicants must have a job offer from a U.S. employer willing to sponsor their visa.
+- Job Offer: You must have a job offer from a U.S.-based employer who is willing to sponsor your visa.

-• Language Skills: Proficiency in English to communicate effectively with patients and healthcare professionals.
+- Language Skills: Proficiency in English is necessary for effective communication with patients and healthcare teams.

-• Background Check: A clean criminal record and the ability to pass a background check.
+- Background Check: A clean criminal record is typically required, along with the ability to pass a background check.

 How to Find Caregiver Jobs with Visa Sponsorship